 Have a grade point average (GPA) of at least 2.0 in high school and/or college.

 Complete at least 40 hours of observation in the field under the direction of a licensed physical therapist or licensed physical therapist assistant.
+Note: During the COVID Pandemic, observation hours are only recommended.

 Final acceptance into the program is contingent upon other criteria as set by Lonestar College.
 Criteria and instructions will be provided to the successful candidate upon admission to the program